Chapter 4: The Laws of Chance#

 Variable |

-Expected histogram |
+Expected Histogram |

-Expected Q-Q |
+Expected Q-Q Plot |

 Expected Shapiro-Wilk |